geoscript/geoscript-py/doc/processing.rst

 Let's have a look at those tasks separately.

-::note
+.. ::note

 	The collection of algorithm currently available to be run from GeoScript can also be easily extended using the GeoTools Processing API.
-Development of new processes for GeoTools and how to incorporate them so they are available to GeoScript is covered in the ``Developing processes in Java``_ section
+Development of new processes for GeoTools and how to incorporate them so they are available to GeoScript is covered in the :ref:`Developing processes in Java<developingjava>` section

 Finding a process